 Division of Gynecologic Oncology

 The Division of Gynecologic Oncology is one of the largest gynecological cancer programs in the Midwest and is part of the clinical and research program of the Masonic Cancer Center, a comprehensive cancer center designated by the National Cancer Institute.
-Our nationally recognized team of board-certified gynecologic oncologists treats all cancers of the reproductive system by providing access to the latest medical technologies, treatments and research.
-As a clinical and academic division, we are focused scientific studies that advance cancer care and identify the best approaches for cancer prevention, diagnosis and treatment.
-Together with our clinical partners - University of Minnesota Health, Park Nicollet-Methodist Hospital and Regions Hospital - we provide a wide range of clinical services for the evaluation and treatment of premalignant and invasive cancer of the ovary, cervix, endometrium, and vulva.
+As a clinical and academic division, we are focused on scientific studies that advance cancer care and identify the best approaches for cancer prevention, diagnosis and treatment.
+Together with our University and community clinical partners, we provide a wide range of clinical services for the evaluation and treatment of premalignant and invasive cancer of the ovary, cervix, endometrium, and vulva.
 Our doctors have extensive experience managing all types of cases and work in partnership with radiation oncologists, medical oncologists, pain and palliative care specialists, advanced practice providers and oncology nurses to treat the whole person, not just the disease.

 Our faculty members are driven by the mission to teach and mentor residents and fellows and by their commitment to advancing knowledge and improving care for women with gynecologic cancers.
 For graduates considering a career in gynecologic oncology, we offer a variety of inter-disciplinary educational opportunities at all levels within the division, affording scholars and clinicians the opportunity to learn about various issues surrounding research and clinical treatment of conditions related to gynecologic cancers.
 Residents and fellows attend weekly education conferences and monthly Journal Clubs to complete their didactic experiences.
 Resident experiences also include ambulatory and inpatient care and include diagnostic procedures, gyn-oncology surgeries, and end of life care.
 Our ABOG accredited gynecologic oncology fellowship program is a three-year program designed to train physicians who have completed residency in obstetrics and gynecology.
 Fellows complete two years of clinical/surgical rotations and one year of research during the gynecologic oncology fellowship training program.